Airtable

 • Reporting across multiple sheets and workspaces

 Limitations: No free plan.
-Limited view options compared to Airtable.
+Limited view options compared to Airtable (no Kanban-native).
 20,000-row limit per sheet.
-Interface lacks the visual appeal of modern database tools.
+Interface lacks the visual polish of modern database tools.
 No CRM, invoicing, or client portal.

-Baserow is an open-source, self-hostable database platform that replicates Airtable's core functionality — relational tables, multiple views, API access, and collaboration — without vendor lock-in.
+Baserow is an open-source, self-hostable database platform that replicates Airtable's core functionality without vendor lock-in.
+Relational tables, multiple views, API access, and collaboration are all included.
 For teams that need data sovereignty or want to avoid Airtable's per-seat costs, Baserow is the most direct open-source replacement.

 Self-hosting Baserow is free with no record or user limits.
-The hosted cloud version offers a free tier and affordable paid plans starting at $5/user/month — a fraction of Airtable's pricing.
+The hosted cloud version offers a free tier and paid plans starting at $5/user/month, a fraction of Airtable's $20/user/month Team plan.
+For a 30-person team, that difference is $5,400/year vs. $1,800/year .

 Key features: